Mellanox/SAI-Implementation/README.md

 This repository contains SAI implementation for Mellanox hardware.

-SAI headers are based on latest head (as of Apr 7, 2016) of release v0.9.3.
+SAI headers are based on latest head (as of July 16, 2016) of release v0.9.4.
-In addition, it includes pull request https://github.com/opencomputeproject/SAI/pull/72 which changes the add/remove ports to VLAN to VLAN member object.
 The current API compiles with SONIC.

 SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/